-Alcoholics Anonymous (AA) has a twelve-step program which is widely used to help those individuals recovering from alcoholism.
-Find out the benefits of a 12 step program and how it can help people in recovery.
+Alcoholics Anonymous (AA) has a twelve-step program that is widely used to help those individuals recovering from alcoholism.
+Find out the benefits of a 12-step program and how it can help people in recovery.

-By its nature, the program provides people with support and creates a spiritual environment which helps a person to heal.
+By its nature, the program provides people with support and creates a spiritual environment that helps a person heal.
 Anyone can find the steps helpful.
 Using the steps can be critical to a person’s success in moving forward in recovery.
 The following is a summation of the 12 steps.

 Step 1: Admit powerlessness